RKMIST/Del-Norte-Association-of-Sustainable-Farmers-Saftey-and-OSHA-Log-Book/_posts/2024-01-22-ideationcheckA.md

 *** Data can be passed between scenes. *** This allows us to transfer data about the user and their save as they are navigating menus and playing the game.
 Data can be passed along to another scene as so, assume the code is a continuation of the code block above:
 ```
-// Stop gameplay scene and switch data to the next scene
+// Stop gameplay scene from above code block and switch data to the next scene
 this.scene.stop('GameplayScene');
 this.scene.start('NextScene', { score: 100 });

 ```

+### Game Canvas
+Ryan has already gone over the grid, however in the final implementation of that idea, we will be using the Phaser framework's "canvas" functionality, which allows for a more robust way to create a 2d game environment.

 # Animation